Join Our Team

 • Implement and develop a balanced secular and Jewish curriculum, ensuring high educational standards and engagement for all students, while fostering a love for Israel and a strong connection to Jewish heritage.

-• Continuously assess and refine program offerings to ensure they meet participant needs, align with current trends, and support the organization’s mission.
+• Support the Assistant Directors in developing and managing the overall program schedules, including daily activities and special events.
+Continuously assess and refine program offerings to ensure they meet participant needs, align with current trends and research, and support the organization’s mission.

-3. Staff Management and Development
+3) Staff Management and Development

-• Implement staff retention strategies, including creating career advancement opportunities and facilitating ongoing professional development to maintain a high-quality, consistent team.
+• Implement staff retention and professional development strategies, including creating career advancement opportunities, while facilitating and creating comprehensive orientation for new hires to maintain a high-quality, consistent team.

 • Conduct regular performance evaluations and provide continuous feedback to promote staff growth and program improvement.